 Syracuse University has a strong commitment to econometrics with a particular emphasis on cross-sectional and panel data analysis.
 Our econometrics faculty are known for both theoretical and applied econometrics research.
 Faculty members have published in major journals like Econometrica, Journal of Political Economy, Journal of Econometrics, Econometric Theory, Journal of Applied Econometrics, Journal of Business and Economic Statistics, Review of Economics and Statistics, International Economic Review, and Journal of the American Statistical Association.
 Faculty members have been or are currently on the editorial boards of field and general journals such as Journal of Econometrics, Empirical Economics, and Journal of Applied Econometrics.
 SU ranks 47th in the Tilburg University Top 50 US Economics Schools Research Ranking based on research contribution in 2004-2012.
-Prof. Badi Baltagi has been ranked #25 and Prof. Chihwa Kao ranked #77 in a February 2014 RePEC worldwide ranking of authors in econometrics.
+Prof. Badi Baltagi is ranked #25 and Prof. Chihwa Kao is ranked #81 in the September 2014 RePEC worldwide ranking of authors in econometrics.

 Faculty interest spans a broad spectrum within the field of econometrics: panel data, spatial econometrics, productivity analysis, health econometrics, count data models, weak instruments, and specification testing to mention a few.
 In addition to our three-course Ph.D. sequence in econometrics, our breadth enables us to offer a wide variety of Ph.D. topics courses and several courses at the masters/undergraduate level.